 Pressure-Cooker Creamy Cauliflower Soup

-I love indulgent cream soups but not the fat that goes along with them, so I came up with a healthier version.
-The velvety texture of this cauliflower soup makes it feel so rich, and the spicy kick warms you up in a flash. —Teri Rasey, Cadillac, Michigan
+I love indulgent cream soups but not the fat that goes along with them.
+The velvety texture of this healthier cauliflower soup makes it feel so rich, and the spicy kick warms you from the inside out. —Teri Rasey, Cadillac, Michigan

 Total TimePrep: 20 min.
 Cook: 5 min. + releasing